-The Network Locum (now Lantum) Accountant: How To Survive Your Tax Return
+The Lantum Accountant: How To Survive Your Tax Return

 When you first sign up for self-employment as a locum, your first tax return can seem intimidating.
 Our ‘How to’ guide hopes to unravel 3 important points you might need to know for planning ahead.